 For each cluster of MSNs, there is one AFN, which is different from an MSN in terms of physical properties and functions.
-The primary functions of an AFN are: (1) data aggregation (or "fusion") for data flows from the local cluster of MSNs, and (2) forwarding (or relaying) the aggregated information to the next hop AFN (toward the base-station).
-For data fusion, an AFN analyzes the content of each data stream (e.g., video) it receives, from which it composes a complete scene by exploiting the correlation among each individual data stream from the MSNs.
-An AFN also serves as a relay node for other AFNs to carry traffic toward the base-station.
+The primary functions of an AFN are: (1) data aggregation (or "fusion") for data flows from the local cluster of MSNs, and (2) forwarding (or relaying) the aggregated information to the next hop AFN (toward the base station).
+For data fusion, an AFN analyzes the content of each data stream it receives and exploits the correlation among the data streams.
+An AFN also serves as a relay node for other AFNs to carry traffic toward the base station.
 Although an AFN is expected to be provisioned with much more energy than an MSN, it also consumes energy at a substantially higher rate (due to wireless communication over large distances).
 Consequently, an AFN has a limited lifetime.
 Upon depletion of energy at an AFN, we expect that the coverage for the particular area under surveillance is lost, despite the fact that some of the MSNs within the cluster may still have remaining energy.2